25benjaminli/25benjaminli/README.md

-# Hi, I'm Ben, a high schooler from the US! 👋
+# Hi, I'm Benjamin! 👋
-## My interests include the creation and application of ML in research projects (especially in the realm of bioinformatics and metagenomics), as well as full stack development for web and mobile applications.
+## My interests include the creation and application of ML in research projects (especially in the realm of bioinformatics and imaging), as well as full stack development for web and mobile applications.

 Stats: